Amazon Says 238 Places Want to Host Its New Headquarters

 Stonecrest, Ga., located near Atlanta, voted to de-annex 345 acres of land to use it to form the city of Amazon -- if it wins the bidding war.
 "There are several major U.S. cities that want Amazon, but none has the branding opportunity we are now offering this visionary company," said Mayor Jason Lary, according to the city's website.

-Nearly a dozen Canadian cities have submitted bids, including a joint bid from Toronto and Waterloo as well as the national capital of Ottawa, Hamilton and Vancouver.
+Nearly a dozen Canadian cities have submitted bids, including a joint bid from Toronto and Waterloo as well as from Hamilton, Vancouver and the national capital of Ottawa.

 While the Toronto-led bid didn't include any tax incentives, it appears to be Canada's best bet in landing the tech giant's second headquarters, highlighting the region's access to local talent, a strong immigration policy and how the country's health-care system could save Amazon another $600 million a year.